Skip to content

 United / Polaris suites, domestic First Class

-United flies to 392 destinations including 241 domestic and 151 international across 74 countries.
+United flies to around 390 destinations (roughly 240 domestic and 150-plus international) across about 75 countries.
 Eight major hubs.
 Star Alliance access to 25+ partner airlines.
 New 2026 routes include Split, Bari, Glasgow, and Santiago de Compostela.
 Over 5,400 daily flights.

 Spirit served roughly 70 airports at the end, down from its pre-bankruptcy peak.
 It focused on domestic leisure markets with Fort Lauderdale, Orlando, and Las Vegas as primary bases, with international service to Mexico and the Caribbean only.
 No alliances, no widebody aircraft, and eighteen destinations cut after the second filing before it shut down entirely.